GLOBAL SOCIAL WITNESSING

 Be present – Feel what you see – Become a global witness

-Global Social Witnessing is the human capacity to mindfully attend to global events with an embodied awareness, thereby creating an inner world space that mirrors and brings compassion to these events.
-We shift from being a mere bystander, mentally processing the latest news, to an active witness, responding from our bodies and hearts, as well as our minds.
-Global Social Witnessing teaches us to gently turn our attention towards rather than away from challenging events in the world.
+Global Social Witnessing is the human capacity to mindfully attend to global events with an embodied awareness, creating an inner world space that mirrors and brings compassion to these events.
+We shift from being a mere bystander to an active witness, responding from our bodies, hearts, and minds.
+Global Social Witnessing teaches us to gently turn our attention towards rather than away from challenging events.

-In the Pocket Project, it is our understanding that unresolved systemic, multigenerational trauma delays the development of the human family, harms the natural world, and inhibits our higher evolution.
-Adequate healing and peace-building starts from our capacity to presence what is actually happening, both internally and externally.
-We consciously develop our ability to gain a more precise and embodied sense of relatedness to events in the outside world.
+In the Pocket Project, we understand that unresolved systemic and multigenerational trauma delays the development of the human family, harms the natural world, and inhibits our higher evolution.
+Adequate healing and peace-building start from our capacity to presence what is actually happening, both internally and externally.

 Through Global Social Witnessing, we relate to the cultural process and understand that the social body is developing through all of us.
 As human beings, we are a small movement within the bigger movement of the collective and of life itself.
 Through our presence and intentionality, we co-shape the events we witness.